masinde70/AI-for-HealthCare/README.md

 * The uniform distribution is where the unique values have almost the same frequency and this is important b/c this might indicate some issue with the data
 * Skewed/unbalanced data distributions as the name indicates are where a smaller subset of values or a single value dominates
 ![](HealthAI/Images/distribution.jpeg)

+### Missing Values and Outliers
+Missing values are especially common in healthcare where you may have incomplete records or some fields are sparsely populated

+### Missing Data Classification
+MCAR which stands for Missing Completely at Random.
+This means that the data is missing due to something unrelated to the data and there is no systematic reason for the missing data.
+In other words, there is an equal probability that data is missing for all cases.
+This is often due to some instrumentation like a broken instrument or process issue where some of the data is randomly missing.

+#### MAR
+refers to Missing at Random and this is the opposite case where there is some systematic relationship between data and the probability of missing data.
+For example, there might be some missing demographics choices in surveys.

+#### MNAR
+ is a Missing Not at Random and this usually means there is a relationship between a value in the dataset and the missing values.

+Understanding why data is missing help with choosing the best imputing method to fill or drop the values in your dataset.